Yelp/mrjob/docs/guides/writing-mrjobs.rst

         INTERNAL_PROTOCOL = mrjob.protocol.JSONProtocol
         OUTPUT_PROTOCOL = mrjob.protocol.JSONProtocol

-The default input protocol is |RawValueProtocol|, which reads and writes lines of raw text with no key.
-So by default, the first step in your job sees ``(None, <text of the line>)`` for each line of input.
+The default input protocol is |RawValueProtocol|, which just reads in a line as a ``str``.
+(The line won't have a trailing newline character because :py:class:`~mrjob.job.MRJob` strips it.)
+So by default, the first step in your job sees ``(None, line)`` for each line of input [#py3]_.

-The default output and internal protocols are both |JSONProtocol|, which reads and writes JSON strings separated by a tab character.
-(Hadoop Streaming uses the tab character to separate keys and values within one line when it sorts your data [#hc]_.)
+The default output and internal protocols are both |JSONProtocol| [#json]_, which reads and writes JSON strings separated by a tab character.
+(By default, Hadoop Streaming uses the tab character to separate keys and values within one line when it sorts your data.)

 If your head hurts a bit, think of it this way: use |RawValueProtocol| when you want to read or write lines of raw text.
 Use |JSONProtocol| when you want to